-Municipal powers and functions in respect of air quality management are set out in National Environmental Management: Air Quality Act, 2004 (Act No 39 of 2004), which together with its various regulations is the primary legislation regulating air quality management in South Africa.
-Municipalities influence air quality governance through the introduction of by-laws, which are legally enforceable within the municipal jurisdiction.
+Municipal powers and functions in respect of air quality management are set out in National Environmental Management: Air Quality Act, 2004 (Act No 39 of 2004), which together with its

 Furthermore, the National Framework for Air Quality Management in the Republic of South Africa has been published in terms of Section 7 of National Environmental Management: Air Quality Act, 2004.
 The Framework binds all organs of states in all spheres of government, who must give effect to it when exercising a power or performing a function or duty in terms of this Act or any other legislation regulating air quality management.